papimenon/docs/docs/pages/semantic_sdk/io_mapper.md

 There are several different ways to leverage the IO Mapper functions in Python.
-There is an [agentic interface](#use-agent-io-mapper) using models that can be invoked on different AI platforms and a [imperative interface](#use-imperative--deterministic-io-mapper) that does deterministic JSON remapping without using any AI models.
+There is an [agentic interface](#use-agent-io-mapper) using models that can be invoked on different AI platforms and an [imperative interface](#use-imperative--deterministic-io-mapper) that does deterministic JSON remapping without using any AI models.

-## Key features
+## Key Features

-The Agent IO Mapper uses an LLM/model to transform the inputs (typically output of the first agent) to match the desired output (typically the input of a second agent).
+The IO Mapper Agent uses an LLM to transform the inputs (typically the output of an agent) to match the desired output (typically the input of another agent).
 As such, it additionally supports specifying the model prompts for the translation.
 The configuration object provides a specification for the system and default user prompts:

 This project supports specifying model interactions using [LangGraph](https://langchain-ai.github.io/langgraph/).

-This project supports specifying model interations using [LangGraph](https://langchain-ai.github.io/langgraph/).
+## How to Use the IO Mapper Agent
+ >**Note**:
+ >For each example, the detailed process of creating agents and configuring the respective multi-agent software is omitted.
+Instead, only the essential steps for configuring and integrating the IO Mapper Agent are presented.

 ## How to use the Agent IO mapping
  :warning:<b> For each example, the detailed process of creating agents and configuring the respective multi-agent software is omitted.
 Instead, only the essential steps for configuring and integrating the IO mapper agent are presented.</b>